jedp/node-memwatch-demo/README.md

 So let's try this with a leaky program and see what happens.

-[ demo example 3 ]
+   - run example 3

+We can see clearly that the base heap usage only goes up and up.
+The indicator `usage_trend` remains positive, and so looks like a good candidate to be a sentinel to trigger a warning that we may have a leak.

 Where Is The Leak?
 ------------------

 Once we have a leak detector, we need a leak identifier.
 How do we know where to look?

 The classic approach is at this point to make a huge pot of coffee, lock yourself in a closet, and start bisecting code for hours or days until you find the offender.

-A more contemporary approach would involve using some of the powerful debugging and introspection tools:

-- dtrace
-- node-inspector
-- node-mstats
-- node-heap-dump
+Depending on your deployment and environment, you could try to use one of the tools we discussed above (`dtrace`, `node-inspector`, `v8-profiler`, `node-mstats`, `node-heap-dump`, etc.).

-The great thing here is being able to get the names of the guilty parties quickly.

-But there are some limitations with these approaches
+The main thing here is to be able to get the names of the guilty parties quickly.
+But again, these approaches have limitations, such as platform-dependence or context restrictions, and may not be suitable or available for debugging in all situations.

-- maybe platform specific
-- maybe require interactive monitoring of single processes

-What if you have lots of processes?
-What if they spawn subprocesses?
-It gets complicated.

 We want to have the benefit of progressive heap diffing, but we also want the programs to do the work of monitoring themselves and telling